How long has Cell Dogs been in the business of training dogs?

 What is the cost for a pet or a service dog, and what does it include?

-The requested donation for one of our trained shelter dogs is $600.
+The requested donation for one of our trained shelter dogs (pets) is $600.
 This fee includes all program supplies and materials, as well as shelter and instructor fees.
-When the dogs graduate from our program, they are fully vaccinated, spayed or neutered, dewormed, have a microchip plus monthly flea medication, are crate and potty-trained, and know all their basic obedience commands along with a few cute tricks.
+When the dogs graduate from our program, they are fully vaccinated, spayed or neutered, and have a microchip.
+They are crate and potty-trained, and know all their basic obedience commands along with a few cute tricks.
+All pups are also dewormed, and up to date on their monthly flea medication.

 I do not live in Southern California.
 Do you help with travel accommodations for Partnership Training?